Meet The Team

 Samantha joined Columbia World Projects in July after nearly a decade on Capitol Hill, serving as a Communications Director in both the Senate and House of Representatives and as Executive Director of the House Democratic Policy and Communications Committee.
 A native New Yorker, Samantha graduated from Brandeis University and received a master's in public administration from the School of Public Affairs at Baruch College.
 She started her career as a journalist for Politico.

 Christopher D. Shea Digital Editor

-Before joining Columbia World Projects in the summer of 2018, Christopher was a 2017-2018 fellow with the Robert Bosch Foundation in Berlin.
-He worked for three years for The New York Times in London, where he wrote about global arts and culture.
-He has a master's degree from Humboldt University of Berlin and a bachelor's degree from the University of Chicago.
+Before joining Columbia World Projects in 2018, Christopher was a fellow with the Robert Bosch Foundation in Berlin.
+Prior to that, he worked in the London newsroom of The New York Times and reported on global arts and culture for the paper.
+He has a master's degree from Humboldt University of Berlin and a bachelor’s degree from the University of Chicago.

 FINANCE & ADMINISTRATION

 Antonio Pagán Director, Finance & Administration

 Tony comes to Columbia World Projects with over 25 years of development and management experience from his various responsibilities in public health and social service organizations.
 He is a long-time Columbian, having previously worked as a Senior Program Officer for the International Center for AIDS Care and Treatment Programs at the Columbia University Mailman School of Public Health and having earned both his bachelor’s degree and his master's in social work at Columbia.